ministryofjustice/security-guidance/policies/privileged-user-guide.md

 - They should be strictly controlled and their number kept to the absolute minimum per system or app.
 - Privileged user passwords must be created in line with the MoJ's [Password Guide](password-creation-and-authentication-guide.md).
 - The password for a privileged user account must not be re-used for another privileged user account or a normal user account.
+- Privileged user passwords must be deleted along with the account when a privileged user leaves the MoJ or changes role.
 - Privileged access must be limited and granted on a 'need to know' basis for a specified period.
+- Privileged user accounts on depreciated systems must be reviewed quarterly for breach as aging systems frequently cannot be, or are not, patched leaving them vulnerable to take over.
 - Multi Factor Authentication (MFA) must be used as an additional layer of authentication for privileged user accounts.
 See the [Password Guide](password-creation-and-authentication-guide.md) for further details.
-- Privileged user passwords must be deleted along with the account when a privileged user leaves the MoJ or changes role.
 - Privileged user accounts must only be used when carrying out administrative tasks such as creating new user accounts or implementing software updates.
 At all other times a normal user account must be used, e.g. for tasks such as searching the internet and reading emails.

 For further information on managing privileged user accounts see the [Configuration, Patching and Change Management Guide](privileged-user-configuration-patching-and-change-management-guide.md).